zyadamec/migAz/asm/readme.md

 ## Release Notes
+### v1.4.10.0
+- Fix script samples in generated HTML instructions

 ### v1.4.9.0
 - Performance improvements, minor fixes to generated resource names

 ### v1.4.8.0
 - Fix error when exporting a VM that is in a VNET with no subnets defined

 ### v1.4.7.0
 - New dialog after exporting template that generates instructions on how to deploy to ARM.

 ### v1.4.6.0
 - Support for VNETs attached to ExpressRoute circuts
 - Fix unit tests

 ### v1.4.5.0
 - Add Auto Select Dependencies option